MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/use-api-publishing.md

 Making your API accessible to consumers is a critical step, but API publishing is about more than just going live.
 To drive adoption and ensure high-quality user experiences, your API needs to be optimized, fully documented, and secure.
 Dev Proxy streamlines the API publishing process, helping you ensure your API is ready for production use and easy to consume by developers.

-## Why Use Dev Proxy for API publishing?
+## Why use Dev Proxy for API publishing?

 Dev Proxy provides essential tools to make publishing APIs seamless, robust, and optimized for consumption.
 With Dev Proxy, you can: